 Western Wallflowers are typically yellow at the elevations where people usually encounter them, including in juniper-pinyon woodlands.
 At higher elevations they're typically orange-red.
 On rare occasions they're a stunning red.
 All of those variants are shown here.

-Except for the introduced Broadleaf Pepperweed, which follows, I'll lump the various species in this genus.
+New Mexico has multiple species of pepperweed, some native, others not.
 The tiny individual flowers may be difficult to make out.
 A close look shows the Mustard Family's classic cross-shaped arrangement of four petals.
 You can see that in the thumbnail to the left.

 The mountains around Albuquerque host several species of bladderpod.
 The newly formed seed pods look like tiny green balloons.
 (Before rubber, balloons were made from animal bladders, hence the common name.)
 You may find bladderpod listed under the genus Lesquerella, which now considered a synonym for Physaria.